TimKraemer1/TimKraemer1/README.md

 ###

 <p align="left">I'm a CS masters student at UCSD, originally from the Bay Area.
-I completed my undergrad at UCSC.<br><br>- 📚 I'm currently learning Golang, PyTorch, and Deep Learning principles<br>- ⚡ In my free time I like to work on projects, rock climb, and play video games</p>
+I completed my undergrad at UCSC studying Computer Engineering with a minor in Computer Science.<br><br>- 📚 I'm currently learning Golang, PyTorch, and Deep Learning principles<br>- ⚡ In my free time I like to work on projects, rock climb, and play video games</p>

 ###